 You can also opt for monthly review phone calls with a Web.com marketing professional.

 If you ever need assistance with things like domain name renewal, web hosting, email, digital storage, or anything else related to the technical side of your site, you can request consulting services.

 In addition to building you a custom website that can be used with any hosting server or content management system, Web.com offers an explicitly WordPress custom design package where they build your site using WordPress, the most popular content management system in use today.

-The WordPress package is very similar the package that gets you design services for a site that works with whatever website solution you’re using.
+The WordPress package is very similar to the package that gets you design services for a site that works with whatever website solution you’re using.
 The biggest difference, however, is the inclusion of WordPress-related services in this package, such as managed security updates and security auditing and monitoring.

 Web.com’s Free Website Builder

-- Log into the Web.com website builder
+- Log in to the Web.com website builder

 - Pick your preferred website template